advait-incubyte/prime-factors-tdd-kata/readme.md

 ### Steps:
 1. Initial Commit and setup
-2. Creating the test file, and writing a initial failing test to check for existence.
+2. Creating the test file, and writing a initial failing test to check for existence
 3. Wrote passing code for initial test case (empty function definition)
+4. Wrote failing test case to assert return of [] for 1 (since 1 has no factors, it's also neither composite nor prime)